Botanical Name: Dracaena reflexa

-Whorls of yellow-banded green leaves spiral upright, reaching about 3 ft (90 cm) tall.
+Whorls of yellow-banded green leaves spiral upright, reaching about 3 ft (90 cm) tall indoors.
 Its compact form and slow growth make it an ideal room accent.
 Give a young plant a boost by placing it on a pedestal plant stand.
 Those upright rosettes of colorful leaves will look spectacular.

-Care is easy.
-This Dracaena thrives in average room conditions, even tolerating dry indoor air.
-It will survive in low light, but you'll get the best leaf color and growth by keeping this tropical in bright light year-round.
-Just don't overwater.
-Soggy soil will cause stems to become soft and mushy at the soil level.
+This easy-care plant is native to Madagascar and other islands in the Indian Ocean.
+Its tropical origins help it to thrive in average room conditions, even tolerating (somewhat) dry indoor air.
+It will survive in low light, but you'll get the best leaf color and growth by keeping this tropical houseplant in bright, indirect light year-round.

 Upright leaves tend to be dust-catchers.
 Set your plant in the shower and gently spray the leaves with tepid water.
 Or wipe them off with a damp cloth.